AIM-Harvard/pyradiomics/CONTRIBUTING.md

 look through the documentation first if something is unclear, and let us know how we can do better.

-  * Ask a question on the [pyradiomics developers email list](https://groups.google.com/forum/#!forum/pyradiomics-devel)
+  * Ask a question on the [pyradiomics email list](https://groups.google.com/forum/#!forum/pyradiomics)
   * Submit a feature request or bug, or add to the discussion on the [pyradiomics issue tracker](https://github.com/Radiomics/pyradiomics/issues)
   * Submit a [Pull Request](https://github.com/Radiomics/pyradiomics/pulls) to improve pyradiomics or its documentation